dominodatalab/cucu/README.md

 ## from source

-clone this repo locally and then proceed to install python 3.7+ as indicated earlier at this point you should be able to simply run `make install` at the top level of the source tree and it should install all required dependencies.
+Clone this repo locally and then proceed to install python 3.7+ as indicated earlier at this point you should be able to simply run `make install` at the top level of the source tree and it should install all required dependencies.

 ## from build

-within the cucu directory you can run `poetry build` and that will produce some output like so:
+Within the cucu directory you can run `poetry build` and that will produce some output like so:

 ```